Use Case

 Pricing

 Start free.
-The first 100 validations a month are free with no card, which is enough to test the signal against your own data before committing.
-The same check ships in the email verification API at $49.99 a month for 50,000 validations, then $0.001 per validation beyond that.
-It is a separate subscription with its own meter, independent of any other Trueguard product.
-To eyeball a single address first, use the free email verifier.
+The first 100 validations a month need no card, which is enough to test the signal against your own data before committing.
+The same check ships in the email verification API, on its own subscription with its own meter, independent of any other Trueguard product.
+To check a single address by hand first, use the free email verifier.

 Free